eabowman/MesquiteSavanna_SoilMicrobialCommunity/ReadMe.txt

-The folders here contain R scripts and data files for the article "Biphasic savanna paralleled in belowground soil abiotic and biotic environment".
+The folders here contain R scripts and data files for the article "Soil microbial assembly mirrors savanna phase separation amid plant invasion and soil disturbance.".
 Written by Elizabeth A. Bowman, A. Peyton Smith, Aaron C. Rhodes, Robert M. Plowes, and Lawrence E. Gilbert.

 Elizabeth A. Bowman is the author for correspondence on this article.